Questions About Hiring a Coach

 What if I don't like my coach after we get started?

-Coaches want to be in a coaching relationship with people who are are committed and showing up in each session.
+Coaches want to be in a coaching relationship with people who are committed and showing up in each session.
 If you aren’t liking something about your coaching relationship, tell your coach.
 Your coach works for you, they want to serve you as best they can so you see the transformation you invested in.
-If they feel they cannot help you as need, they will advise.
-Each coach has their own cancellation policy and it should be part of your initial agreement.
-Speak about this upfront with you coach so the both of you are on the same page.
+If they feel they cannot help you as need, you can switch to a new coach on Collective Gain to complete any remaining sessions.
+We are here to make sure you have the best experience and get clear on who you are and why you’re here.

 How do I get my company to sponsor my coaching?